atroche/chocolate-doom/README.md

   * The terminal-based setup GUI
   * A couple of external dependencies
   * DeHackEd
-  * a lot of legacy systems support in general
+  * other legacy system support

 * amibitions:
   * have it run in the browser, with hyperlinks between WADs
   * Doom + WebVR
   * automated testing
+  * remove even more legacy stuff!

 ## Building

+### Native build

-Native build (only tested on OSX, should be fine on Linux):
+only tested on OSX, should be fine on Linux)
 ```
 mkdir build
 cd build